lightningdevkit/rust-lightning/ARCH.md

 channel steps forward.

-There are two additional important structures that you may use either on the same device as the `ChannelManager` or on a separate one. `Router` handles receiving channel and node node announcements and calculates routes for sending payments. `PeerManager` handles the authenticated and encrypted communication protocol, monitoring for liveness of peers, routing messages to `ChannelManager` and `Router` instances directly, and receiving messages from them via the `EventsProvider` interface.
+There are two additional important structures that you may use either on the same device as the `ChannelManager` or on a separate one. `Router` handles receiving channel and node announcements and calculates routes for sending payments. `PeerManager` handles the authenticated and encrypted communication protocol, monitoring for liveness of peers, routing messages to `ChannelManager` and `Router` instances directly, and receiving messages from them via the `EventsProvider` interface.